A1c0/Civilization-like/README.md

 ### 2 - Setup Guide

-    ## a - Dependencies :
+## a - Install :
 the following dependencies are used.
 They can be installed by using yarn or npm :
 *In progress*

+## b - Play :
+the following dependencies are used.
+They can be installed by using yarn or npm :
+*In progress*

-    ## b - Environment variables
+## c - Environment variables
     The program uses dotenv, and need an *.env* file at the root of the project.
 Here is an exemple :
     *In Progress*

 ### 3 - Gameplay